 Furthermore, the project also encouraged children, the youth, and parents’ organisations to play an active role in the fight against trafficking and sexual abuse by means of the following activities: leadership and socio-civic activities, community education sessions, advocacy training, and human rights awareness campaigns.
 Moreover, the private sector was also brought on board to fight sexual exploitation and online sexual abuse; the management staff of private institutions took active part in community awareness campaigns and dialogues and helped create child-friendly and safe places.
 The project also supports local legislations through creating and amending barangay, municipal and city ordinances for children and women protection.

 A strong legal basis and corresponding laws are essential for the protection of children and women.
 Thus, CAM worked within the project to improve local legislation by adopting and adapting guidelines and laws at village, municipality and city level.
 Often protective laws are already in place in the Philippines, but there is a lack of implementation at the local level.
 Therefore, the project included a mechanism for the effective implementation of laws and policies to protect against sexual exploitation.

 |Strengthening the Resilience of Women and Children Against Trafficking for Sexual Exploitation and Online Sexual Abuse

 |Davao del Norte – specifically in the following areas: Municipality of Talaingod (in Barangay Dagohoy, Palma Gil, and Sto.
 Niño), Municipality of Kapalong (in Barangay Maniki and Semong), Tagum City (in Barangay Mankilam and Magugpo North), Island Garden

-|Children, young people and their parents, communities, victims of sexual abuse on the Internet and trafficking for sexual exploitation
+|Children, young people, and their parents; their communities; victims and survivors of sexual abuse on the internet and trafficking for sexual exploitation